Coaching Talks session no 1 – Values

 Then once you have your values identified and highlighted top 5-7 values, you can ask yourself this question:

-To what extend do you respect your values in your everyday life?
+To what extent do you respect your values in your everyday life?

 Think about examples, write them down.
 Also I would recommend journaling and keeping a track of your values to see when you hijack them and when you nourish them; and to look for patterns.